-- Over the Southern Hemisphere, both CATS and MISR exhibit significant dust and dust mixture loading over the tropical southeastern Atlantic Ocean during the southern African active fire season in boreal summer and autumn (Yu et al., 2020b).
-These observed dust plumes likely originate from dust emission after wildfires in southern Africa (Mahowald et al., 2005; Wagenbrenner, 2017; Wagenbrenner et al., 2013), and/or are likely due to higher amount of biomass burning aerosols mixed with dust.
-This seasonal dust/dust mixture loading is also present in the pDAOD in both CATS and CALIOP daytime - observations over the tropical southeastern Atlantic and southern Africa (Supplemental Figure 3) and doubles when accounting for both dust and dust mixture according to both instruments (Supplemental Figure 4).
+Over the Southern Hemisphere, both CATS and MISR exhibit significant dust and dust mixture loading over the tropical southeastern Atlantic Ocean during the southern African active fire season in boreal summer and autumn (Yu et al., 2020b).
+These observed dust plumes likely originate from dust emission after wildfires in southern Africa (Mahowald et al., 2005; Wagenbrenner, 2017; Wagenbrenner et al., 2013) and/or are likely due to higher amount of biomass burning aerosols mixed with dust.
+This seasonal dust and dust mixture loading is also present in the pDAOD in both CATS and CALIOP daytime observations over the tropical southeastern Atlantic and southern Africa (Fig. S3) and doubles when accounting for both dust and dust mixture according to both instruments (Fig. S4).
 However, potential misclassification between dust, smoke, and cloud could complicate this apparent presence of dust and dust mixture over this region (Graham et al., 2003).
-Another region of potential misclassification between dust and cloud is the Southern Ocean, where there is no obvious dust source nearby but all CATS, MISR, and CALIOP indicate significant dust loading all year round (Figure 2, Supplemental Figures 3-6).
-The dust and dust mixture loading over the Southern Ocean is apparently even - higher at night (Supplemental Figures 5-6), according to CALIOP, potentially corresponding to the nighttime enhancement in cloud cover (Noel et al., 2018).
+Another region of potential misclassification between dust and cloud is the Southern Ocean, where there is no obvious dust source nearby but CATS, MISR, and CALIOP all indicate significant dust loading all year round (Figs. 2, S3-S6).
+The dust and dust mixture loading over the Southern Ocean is apparently even higher at night (Figs. 5-6), according to CALIOP, potentially corresponding to the nighttime enhancement in cloud cover (Noel et al., 2018).